enigmosity/learn-aws/developer-associate/exam-questions.md

     2. simulate the policies, providing a list of actions, resources and context keys that are used during the simulation
     - TODO: what are context keys?
 - IAM policy simulator testing to test resource-based policies requires resources to be included in the simulator and the resource policy needs to be selected for that resource.
-- on-premise should not use IAM Roles
+- *on-premise should not use IAM Roles/instance profiles* [more info](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) [about what is](https://docs.aws.amazon.com/en_pv/codedeploy/latest/userguide/instances-ec2-configure.html) [needed for on prem](https://docs.aws.amazon.com/codedeploy/latest/userguide/tutorials-on-premises-instance.html)
 - security tokens shouldn't be used for development practices, should instead be using temporary security credentials to minimise risk.
 Assume them using STS.